 Watch for Electronic Visit Verification Rules in Your State

-Depending on the areas you serve, your agency may be subject to rules concerning electronic visit verification, or EVV.
-But you may not have a choice of what vendor to use, which could increase your compliance burden and hurt your bottom line.
+If your organization wants to have input into what technology is adopted for compliance in your state, you should closely follow the law’s implementation.
+If you don’t, your organization may not have a choice of what vendor to use, which could increase your compliance burden and hurt your bottom line.

-The Affordable Care Act and the expected expansion of Medicaid have brought electronic visit verification into sharp focus.
-On one hand, a robust EVV system can help ensure that agencies and their employees are providing care and charging Medicaid appropriately.
-Home care comprises just 3% of total healthcare spending, but, as an industry, we should applaud efforts to curb fraud and ensure that healthcare dollars are spent wisely.
+The Affordable Care Act first brought EVV to the forefront.
+On one hand, a robust EVV system can help ensure that home health organizations and their employees are providing care and charging Medicaid appropriately.
+Home care comprises just 3% of total healthcare spending, according to the Kaiser Family Foundation, but, as an industry, we should applaud efforts to curb fraud and help ensure that healthcare dollars are spent wisely.

-On the other hand, some jurisdictions – including Florida, South Carolina, Tennessee and Texas – are mandating the use of specific equipment to document visits.
+On the other hand, more than one-half the jurisdictions that already have EVV for some services are mandating the use of specific equipment to document visits.
 If the verification system you are required to use does not integrate with your agency management system, this creates another layer of bureaucracy that brings more documentation headaches.
 How does that benefit patients?